Introduction to SQL Commands

 2. CREATE: This is one of the basic DDL commands which is used to create a table inside a database.
 The prerequisites of creating a table include knowing column name and their datatypes.

-3. ALTER: This DML command is used to make alterations in the table.
+3. ALTER: This DML command is used to make alterations to the table.
 It includes modifying the table as per the need.

 4. WHERE: The WHERE clause is one of the most important SQL commands as it is used to retrieve or fetch the specific data that is required for a particular case.
 This is helpful as it excludes all the irrelevant data.